ultimate-research/ssbh_lib/README.md

 A program for creating and editing SSBH binary data using JSON.
 Drag a properly formatted JSON file onto the executable to create a binary file.
 Drag a supported file format onto the executable to create a JSON file.
 Byte arrays are encoded as hex strings.
 JSON files are text files, so they can be viewed and edited in any text editor such as [VSCode](https://code.visualstudio.com/).

 ## Usage
+A prebuilt binary for Windows is available in [releases](https://github.com/ultimate-research/ssbh_lib/releases).
 `ssbh_lib_json.exe <input>`
 `ssbh_lib_json.exe <input> <output>`